Why the AR 15 Is a Favorite Tool of Politicians

 The United States is a federal constitutional republic, and the government is supposed to represent the people's will.
-Unfortunately, sometimes, politicians do have to make unpopular choices because they also must do what's in the people's best interests.
+Unfortunately, sometimes, politicians must make unpopular choices because they must also do what's in the people's best interests.

 That's not true in the case of the AR 15, though.
 They see little reason to buck their constituents because there's no single, definitive reason to do so, and they see reasons not to.
-For instance, there's some evidence that certain gun control plans that include banning the AR 15 would disproportionately harm poor and working-class people, creating a new angle on what it means to be able to defend oneself.
+For instance, there's some evidence that includes banning the AR-15 would disproportionately harm poor and working-class people, creating a new angle on what it means to be able to defend oneself.

 Politicians who see that believe they'll harm their constituents if they support any such proposal.

 The Coronavirus Pandemic and the AR 15

-When states began issuing lockdown orders during the COVID-19 pandemic, some people asked why anyone would need an AR 15.
+When states began issuing lockdown orders during the COVID-19 pandemic, some asked why anyone would need an AR 15.
 Politicians do exaggerate much of the violence that has happened during the pandemic, but those exaggerations don't make the violence that is happening any less real.

-The U.S., and indeed, the entire world, entered a new time with the appearance of SARS-cov-2, the virus that causes COVID-19.
-This pandemic level isn't unprecedented, but the world also hasn't seen it in 100 years.
-People are uncertain.
+The U.S. and the entire world entered a new time with the appearance of SARS-cov-2, the virus that causes COVID-19.
+This pandemic isn't unprecedented, but the world hasn't seen it in 100 years.
+People are still determining.
 They're scared.
 Tensions are high.
 Politicians see a ripe breeding ground for violence here.

 That goes back to self-defense.
 The "looting hordes" that some have spoken of may not exist, but that doesn't mean everything's fine.
-Again, people want to feel safe and secure, and having survival food as well as an AR 15 helps provide that feeling.
+Again, people want to feel safe and secure, and having survival food and an AR 15 helps provide that feeling.

-Very little is more American than the AR 15, so politicians like to use it as a tool in the gun control debate.
-Who wants to appear un-American, and who wants to go against their constituents without a really good reason?
+Very little is more American than the AR-15, so politicians like to use it as a tool in the gun control debate.
+Who wants to appear un-American, and who wants to go against their constituents without an excellent reason?